kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Coastal*
   - *Cruising*

-- **Operational Environment**: Classifies parks by their main operational environment:
+- **Operational Environment**: Classifying parks by their main operational environment:

     - *Indoor*
     - *Outdoor*
     - *Mixed*

-- **Theme Type**: Categorise parks by their having a common theme, typically associated with a branded Intellectual Property  (e.g. Disney, Lego) or not:
+- **Theme Type**: Categorising parks by their having a common theme, typically associated with a branded Intellectual Property  (e.g. Disney, Lego) or not:

   - *Themed*
   - *Unthemed*